monk-ee/SplunkAppforAWSBilling/README.md

 You can enable it by navigating to Settings > Data Inputs > Scripts and clicking on enable for the command "$SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/MaintainDetailedReports.py".

+It will delete all zips and csvs older than a year.

 ## Logs
 The error log file system location is $SPLUNK_HOME/var/log/splunk/SplunkAppforAWSBilling.log.